gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 Hence, many common beginners’ shoe models look somewhat similar:
 They have no downturn, low asymmetry, low tensioning, a toebox accomodating toes laying flat instead of being all the way crimped up, stiff full-length midsoles and thick outsoles of lower-performance rubber.
 And that’s not a bad design direction.
-It makes the shoe less demanding to fit, supportive enough to not put a lot of strain on your feet, and it can leave a lot of thick rubber streaks on the wall without wearing through the sole.
+It makes the shoe less demanding to fit, supportive enough to not put a lot of strain on your feet, and it can leave a lot of dark rubber streaks on the wall without wearing through the sole.

 However, that isn’t unavoidably the only way a shoe for a beginner has to look.
 There is a long argument whether it is worth to buy a beginners’ shoe, only to buy a more bouldering-specific moderately aggressive shoe a short time later.